snoyberg/posa-chapter/warp.md

 ## Key ideas

-There are three key ideas to implement high-performance servers in Haskell:
+There are four key ideas to implement high-performance servers in Haskell:

 1. Issuing as few system calls as possible
 2. Specialization and avoiding re-calculation
 3. Avoiding locks
+4. Using proper data structures

 ### Issuing as few system calls as possible